artifacthealth/baseline/README.md

 Completed 2 tests.
 ```

-Each test is executed repeatedly until a statistically significant result can be established.
-The result is reported in
+Each test is executed repeatedly to reduce the margin of error.
+The result is reported in operations per second
-operations per second along with the relative margin of error.
+along with the relative margin of error.
 All statistical calculations are based on the
 [Benchmark.js](http://benchmarkjs.com/) library.